9 Hidden Gems You Mustn't Miss around Loch Ness

 Experience some authentic Highland culture with a foot-stomping in Inverness.

-• MacGregor’s Bar– host a “live at five” music session every evening and have regular guest acts and events.
+• MacGregor’s Bar – host a “live at five” music session every evening and have regular guest acts and events.

-Find out more and plan your stay in The Highlands and be sure to share your own discovered gems from around Loch Ness!
+Find out more and plan your stay in the Highlands and be sure to share your own discovered gems from around Loch Ness!

 Other things you might like